 However, you can export a table from the Power BI desktop to Excel by selecting a table in the “Data” view, then right-clicking and selecting “Copy” for a column or “Copy Table” for the full table.
 To access the data, just paste it into an Excel file.

-Learn more about Power BI!
+Learn more about Power BI through this Power BI tutorial!

-Export data sets from Power BI to Excel with “Excel Analyze”
+Export Data sets from Power BI to Excel with “Excel Analyze”

 The Second method for exporting data from Power BI to Excel can handle whole data models and has the added benefit of allowing you to refresh the data immediately in Excel!